ObserveRTC/client-monitor-js/docs/DETECTOR_TAXONOMY.md

 instance of the naming debt the deep reference records.

-The two repair-loop classes are here rather than in Perceived Quality because neither says the picture is bad — `frozen-video-track` says that.
+The two repair-loop classes are here rather than in Perceived Quality because neither says the picture is bad — `video-flow-disrupted` says that.
 They say the mechanism that exists to *fix* a bad picture is misbehaving or has stopped working, which is a locatable break whose owner is an SFU operator.